andriikushch/andriikushch.github.io/_posts/2019-09-15-transfer-learning-for-traffic-light-detection.markdown

 1. [https://www.uni-ulm.de/en/in/driveu/projects/driveu-traffic-light-dataset](https://www.uni-ulm.de/en/in/driveu/projects/driveu-traffic-light-dataset)
 2. [https://www.kaggle.com/mbornoe/lisa-traffic-light-dataset](https://www.kaggle.com/mbornoe/lisa-traffic-light-dataset)

 Or we can create our own.
 If you decide to go this way,  this process can be done in an automated way or manually.
 In case if we would like to do it manually, there are some tools which can help us, for example [https://github.com/opencv/cvat](https://github.com/opencv/cvat).

-Here is a screenshot of cvat UI:
+Cvat UI:

 ![label_creation](/assets/images/label_creation.png)

 I like this tool because there is a possibility to run it inside a docker container without any extra installation steps, and it is easy to use.

 After you finish, you can export results as `COCO JSON` format.
-And convert to TFRecords with `research/object_detection/dataset_tools/create_coco_tf_record.py` from the `tensorflow/models` repository.
+And convert to TFRecords with [https://github.com/tensorflow/models/blob/master/research/object_detection/dataset_tools/create_coco_tf_record.py](https://github.com/tensorflow/models/blob/master/research/object_detection/dataset_tools/create_coco_tf_record.py).

 ## Learning